june-s13/IPRO-C-RecipeBook/FacultyFeedback.md

   - From there we will random presentation order so you could first or last or anywhere in between

 ## Week 8 ##
+- Why pick smaller audiences like vegetarian, vegan…)
+- I like the way you setup a "user" (Sarah) with your scenario
+- I really like the story you told for Sarah, Matt and John
+- Shouldn't the user indicate the type of dietary restrictions they have?
+-
 ## Week 9 ##

 ## Week 10 ##